policus/graphpaper/README.markdown

       --sass-dir=media/sass --css-dir=media/stylesheets \
 	  --image-dir=media/images -x sass

+Or, just copy *graphpaper.sh* somewhere in your path and create a new project like this:

+	> graphpaper projectname

 __IMPORTANT:__ The above command modifies Compass's config.rb so that Django can find the stylesheets.
 Additionally, it changes the name of Compass's *src* directory the more sensible *sass* and places it in the media directory.
 Most